sarthakydv/leetcode-solutions/README.md

 # Grind 75 Solutions
-A collection of solutions to leetcode problems in python3 from the [Grind 75](https://www.techinterviewhandbook.org/grind75) and my learnings learnt along the way
+A collection of solutions to leetcode problems in python3 from the [Grind 75](https://www.techinterviewhandbook.org/grind75) list and my learnings learnt along the way

 # [tips and tricks](src/tools/tips.md)
 A list of tips and tricks to help write better DSA solutions